Topological Hyperbolicity of Moduli spaces of Elliptic Surfaces: Topological hyperbolicity of moduli spaces of elliptic surfaces

-We remark that $g$ is non-isotrivial means that the fibration $g$ cannot become trivial after any finite base change.
-This is also equivalent to saying that the functional invariant $J(X)$ is not constant as in \cite{saito-83}.
-By the Serre duality, one obtains immediately the following \begin{lem}[{\cite[Lemma 3.1]{saito-83}}] The period map $\delta$ is injective if and only if the cup-product map
+Recall that $\ell$ being non-isotrivial means that the fibration $\ell$ cannot become trivial after any finite base change.
+In our case, this is also equivalent to saying that the functional invariant $J(X)$ is not constant as in \cite{saito-83}.
+By the Serre duality, one obtains immediately the following. \begin{lem}[{\cite[Lemma 3.1]{saito-83}}] The period map $\delta$ is injective if and only if the cup-product map

 is surjective. \end{lem}